sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

  - Managed packages geared towards Salesforce partners that build and list apps on AppExchange.

-**Second-Generation Packaging (aka Packaging 2 or Salesforce DX Packaging)**
+**Second-Generation Packaging**

-With Salesforce DX, we are launching Packaging 2 or Second-Generation Packages.
+With Salesforce DX, we are launching Unlocked Packages and Managed second-generation packages (aka managed 2GPs).
 We want packaging to work as well for customers as they do for partners.

-Unlocked Packages are designed primarily to address the packaging needs of customers .Unlocked packages offer a super-set of features compared to unmanaged packages.
+Unlocked Packages are designed primarily to address the packaging needs of customers.
+Unlocked packages offer a super-set of features compared to unmanaged packages.

-Managed Second-generation packages (Managed 2GPs) are geared towards ISVs who want to develop and list apps on AppExchange.
-With Managed 2GPs being beta, there are certain key parity features (Push Upgrades, LMA, ability to list on AppExchange, patch versions, etc.) that are missing in them.
-So, if you are a Salesforce Partner, your best bet is to continue with First-Generation Managed Packages until we build those feature parity items in managed 2GPs.
+Managed 2GPs are geared towards ISVs who want to develop and list apps on AppExchange.
+While Managed 2GPs are beta, there are still certain key parity features (Push Upgrades, LMA, ability to list on AppExchange, patch versions, etc.) that are missing in them.
+So, if you are a Salesforce Partner, it is recommended that you continue with first-Generation Managed Packages until we build those feature parity items in managed 2GPs.

 ([Back to the Table of Contents](#toc))